VidunderGunder/ml-ady-report/README.md

 ![circle](images/circle.png)

-Robotics and AI offers radical improvements in productivity, expenditure and safety, but the market is slow to adopt new technology.
+Robotics and AI offers radical improvements in productivity and safety, but the market is slow to adopt new technology.
 Initial investments for early adopters are expensive and high-risk.

-MLAdy offers a budget-oriented way to rapidly autonomize existing vehicles and machinery in public and industrial applications, using a simulation and retrofitting approach with scalable complexity, scope and size.
+Bridging the gap between legacy hardware and modern robotics, MLAdy offers a budget-friendly way to autonomize existing vehicles, using simulation and retrofitting with scalable size, scope and complexity.

-Early simulations of autonomous vehicles have been successful, major computer vision obstacles have been overcome and real world hardware is soon to be tested.

-A market ready implementation is projected to be done by the end of 2021 Q4.
+Early simulations have been successful and real world hardware is soon to be tested.
+A commercial implementation is projected to be completed by the end of 2021 Q4.

 ## TODO <!-- omit in toc -->